Mikhail-Vilms/aws-cloud-practitioner-exam/Chapter-5-Securing-Your-AWS-Resources.md

   - Once the private key is downloaded, you open SSH sessions to your instances by invoking the key in a connection command that might look something like this: ```ssh -i keyname.pem ec2-user@<public_ip_address_of_instance>```

 ### Users, Groups, and Roles
+- Users: we can create IAM Users from IAM Dashboard
+-